Sample map file entries for Stream Target destinations (push publishing)

 </smil>

-Note: See Send a live stream to another Wowza Streaming Engine instance for instructions on sending a live stream from one Streaming Engine instance to another using Stream Targets in Wowza Streaming Engine 4.2.
+Note: See Send a live stream to another Wowza Streaming Engine instance for instructions on sending a live stream from one Streaming Engine instance to another using stream targets in Wowza Streaming Engine 4.2.

 Wowza Video

-myStream={"entryName":"streamtargetname", "profile":"wowza-cdn", "wowzaVideo.region":"us", "destinationName":"wowzavideocdn", "group.streamMatcher":"namePrefix"}
+myIncomingStream={"entryName":"streamTargetName", "profile":"wowza-cdn", "wowzaVideo.region":"us", "destinationName":"wowzavideocdn", "group.streamMatcher":"namePrefix"}

 The group.streamMatcher parameter can be replaced manually with several different options.